Grants Programme

 The HSDS Small Grants Programme provides funding to unlock potential for innovation in heritage science and conservation research.
 With funding made generously available from UKRI through AHRC's RICHeS initiative, the programme operates under two streams:

-• Funding Stream 2: Work with the Hartree Centre software engineering and technical teams to develop tailored Virtual Research Environment applications and workflows.
+• Theme 2: Virtual Research Environments - Work with STFC Hartree Centre’s software engineering and technical teams to develop tailored Virtual Research Environment applications and workflows.

 Funding available: